And for those who know me, I am the

 I watch a pair of brothers (3 & 6) who both want to play, but the letter board is too easy for the 6yr old.
 I drew pictures on one board, so when a letter is drawn he has to find the item that begins with that letter or sound.
 For the sake of recycling and wanting this to be a practically free activity, I drew the pictures.
 But I am a horrible artist, and I will have to print out pictures in the future and glue or tape them to the game board.

-if anyone knows how to rotate a picture in blogger, please help!!!
+if anyone knows how to rotate a picture in blogger, please help!!! the picture itself is horizontal, but blogger uploads it as vertical |

 This numbers bingo game shows the variety of ways you can target a skill - numbers, counting, addition and subtraction (I put them all on the same board as an example).